FraserLee/dungeon-note/readme.md

 you can't get it working.

 ### Requirements
 1. You probably already have `python3` and `git` installed.
-If not, then do that.
+If not, do that.
 2. If you don't already have it, install [`rust`](https://www.rust-lang.org/tools/install)
 3. Install [`elm`](https://elm-lang.org/)

----
+From there, just

 ```bash
 # Clone the repo